Zatarita/re4-wiki/PC/udas.md

 # Udas

-The udas is the primary [container](https://en.wikipedia.org/wiki/Container_format_(computing)) used by the [pc port](main.md) of the game.
-It holds all the assets required for the game to function.
-Contained inside the udas are sub-files responsible for defining behaviour seen in a room.
+The udas is one of the [container formats](https://en.wikipedia.org/wiki/Container_format_(computing)) used by the [pc port](main.md) of the game.
 Utilizing some [tools](tools.md) we are able to access the content of these files and modify them.
 This is the primary workflow used for modding the game.

 {TODO:Flesh out the summary more}